updated

 HelpHours: Volunteers are expected to contribute a minimum of 4 hours of help per day.

-The overarching goal is to live on the farm, care for it, and complete the mud house.
+The overarching goal is to live on the farm, care for it, farming and complete the mud house.
 This communal living experience provides an opportunity for volunteers to engage in meaningful work, contribute to the farm's development, and be part of a collective effort to create a sustainable and harmonious living space.

 • Languages